LayuruLK/IT3213_HCI_Class_Works/Day 03/README.md

 ## Getting Started
-The exercise is implemented in the `Day03.rp` file.
+The exercise is implemented in the `Calculator.rp` file.
 It is a continuation of the `Day02` exercise.
 With more interactions added, the calculator is now able to perform some basic operations.
-To run the exercises, open the `Day03.rp` file in Axure RP 9 and navigate to preview.
+To run the exercises, open the `Calculator.rp` file in Axure RP 9 and navigate to preview.
 Screenshots of the pages are provided in the `Day03` directory. (pending)